Top 10 Challenges Enterprises Face In IoT Implementation

 So, how can entrepreneurs and business leaders looking to implement IoT overcome these challenges and fortify their digital ecosystems?

-Step one is to recognize that even if your company has robust cybersecurity defenses in place, they likely focus primarily on protecting the IT world.
-However, in the IoT and OT landscapes, new vulnerabilities arise, requiring an adaptive approach.
+Step one is to recognize that even if your company has robust cybersecurity defenses, they likely focus primarily on protecting the IT world.
+However, new vulnerabilities arise in the IoT and OT landscapes, requiring an adaptive approach.
 Neglecting the operational technology network is a common pitfall that exposes companies to additional risks.
 These risks must be mitigated.

 During the planning phase of your IoT projects, prioritize embedding security from the start.
 Conduct a comprehensive IoT risk assessment while your projects are still in development.
 This risk-based approach allows you to prioritize vulnerabilities and threats effectively.
-Prevention is key, making it as difficult as possible for adversaries to breach your systems.
-However, if a cybercriminal does manage to find a way in, swift detection is crucial.
+Prevention is critical, making it difficult for adversaries to breach your systems.
+However, swift detection is crucial if a cybercriminal finds a way in.

-Growing connected devices will increase the challenges of handling unstructured data on the parameters of volume, velocity, and variety.
-However, the real challenge for the organizations is to determine which data is valuable, as only quality data is actionable data.
+Growing connected devices will increase the challenges of handling unstructured data on volume, velocity, and various parameters.
+However, the real challenge for organizations is determining which data is valuable, as only quality data is actionable.

 80% of data today is unstructured, so the data cannot be stored in SQL format.
 The unstructured data is stored in NoSQL format, which makes its retrieval complex.

-With the launch of big data frameworks such as Hadoop and Cassandra, the problem and complexity of handling unstructured data has somewhat reduced, but today’s data volumes are enormous that combining it with IoT possesses a great challenge.
-Besides, there are no standard guidelines for retention and use of data as well as metadata.
+With the launch of big data frameworks such as Hadoop and Cassandra, the problem and complexity of handling unstructured data have somewhat reduced.
+Still, today’s data volumes are enormous, and combining them with IoT poses a significant challenge.
+Besides, there are no standard guidelines for the retention and use of data and metadata.

 Harnessing each data source